Assistant Professor of Teaching

 - BA in English, McMaster University, 1999

 Dr. Nalkur’s research interests focus on criminology, cultural sociology, and the sociology of organizations.
 Her dissertation work addressed the decline of daily print newspapers in America from 1990-2010, and took a neo-institutionalist approach to understanding the rise of online newspapers.

-Having worked for a market research start-up, a non-profit group focused on women’s leadership, and an international school in the Middle East, Dr. Nalkur is also keen to help students bring their training in sociology and research to a wide range of professional environments.
+Having worked for a market research start-up, a non-profit group focused on women’s leadership, and an international school in the Middle East, Dr. Nalkur is also keen to help students explore professional environments through the department's internship program.